SkinnyRat/SudokuSolver/Readme.md

 <img src="https://cloud.githubusercontent.com/assets/13679090/18411950/22e68308-77b6-11e6-807a-3c07bfb40cde.png" width="720">
 <img src="https://cloud.githubusercontent.com/assets/13679090/18411949/22e32370-77b6-11e6-8a3c-4eb965cd0f7d.png" width="720">
 <br>
-On the other hand, the 2 call graphs above show the program execution over the main thread and 1 of the child threads.
+On the other hand, the 2 call graphs above show the program execution over the main thread and 1 of the 4 child threads.
+Over here, though, the situation is somewhat reversed in that the threads spend about 60% of the time solving the puzzles and 40% of the time on output.
+This might seem like an improvement from single-threaded execution but the absolute times did not show a proportional improvement; from this exercise it is suggested that the work required to fork the threads isn't negligible compared to the work done in each thread, at least for 20,000 puzzles.

 <br>

 #### [4] DESIGN STRATEGY